PromptAI/promptdialog/docs/en/defalut_reply/index.md

 For some texts, documents and Web materials, you can build a knowledge base through Talk2Bits quick reading, and you can complement each other with PromptAI by connecting to a platform like Talk2Bits.
 This article will explain how to integrate Talk2Bits into the Fallback.

-* Tips: Other platforms can be accessed through Webhook, please contact us if you have any questions or needs.
+* Tips: Other platforms can be accessed through Webhook, please contact us if you have any questions or requests.

 ### Talk2Bits